Mary C. Bingham Seminar & Thomas D. Clark Lectureship

 Every other year, the Center holds an open competition among University of Kentucky faculty who wish to offer a special humanities-oriented seminar that includes a travel experience.
 Ten students are then selected by way of competitive application for participation in this 300-level seminar.
 The Bingham Seminar in the Humanities provides faculty and students a chance to explore a subject not in the university's regular course offerings and to do so on-site, since the seminar provides funding to offset the cost of two to four weeks' study either in the US or abroad.
-The seminar meets on campus according to a regular course pattern during spring term, and then the travel portion typically begins in May, not long after final exam week.
+The seminar meets on campus according to a regular course pattern during spring term, and then the travel portion may take part over spring break, or begin in May, not long after final exam week

 - Research and study grant: $4,000.00

-The seminar and lectures will be offered in the 2016 spring semester and May.
-The instructor is responsible for documenting the Bingham Seminar experience, with documentation due by the beginning of fall semester 2016 according to a format mutually agreed upon by the instructor and director of the Gaines Center.
+- The seminar and lectures will be offered in the 2021 spring semester.
+The instructor is responsible for documenting the Bingham Seminar experience, with documentation due according to a format mutually agreed upon by the instructor and director of the Gaines Center.
 Past documentation has been creative, including a journal of student and faculty experiences and a website featuring travel photographs and student comments about their educational experience.

 View a list of past Bingham Seminars and Clark Lectures here.